 Discover direct links to archives in all fifty US states, and national collections in Europe, Scandinavia, Australia, and around the world.

 Links to Archives Around the World

-The first section of this Sassy Jane Genealogy Guide offers broad understanding of the differences between archives, library, and museum collections.
+The first section of this Sassy Jane Genealogy eBook offers a broad understanding of the differences between archives, library, and museum collections.
 Discover what kinds of archives exist and the unique records they contain.
 Unpublished family histories, maps, newspapers, photos, and vital records await.

 The second section takes you behind the scenes, showing how archival collections are prepared for use.
 Online finding aids are the key to any collection.
 Learn about the genealogical research contained in finding aids.
 Discover time-saving ways to determine if an archival collection has the material you need.

 The third and final section provides direct links to hundreds of US and international archives.
 Locating and using archival portals online unlocks a world of primary resources.
 Then discover specific archives terminology that improves search results.

 The fourth and final section offers step-by-step advice for requesting archival materials remotely or planning an in-person trip.
 These steps make the most of your research time, whether online or in person.

 A. Archives, Library, and Museum Collections

 B. Responsibilities of Archivists

 D. Types of Records in Archives